MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/impersonation-plugins.md

 ---
-title: "Impersonation in plug-ins (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Impersonation in plug-ins (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Impersonation is used to execute business logic (custom code) on behalf of a system user to provide a desired feature or service for that user.
 Any business logic executed within a plug-in, including Web service method calls and data access, is governed by the security privileges of the impersonated user." ms.custom: "" ms.date: 10/31/2017